denoland/docs/runtime/manual/node/migrate.md

 ### CommonJS vs ECMAScript resolution

-An important distinction between the two module systems is that ECMAScript resolution requires the full specifier **including the file extension** to be present.
-Omitting the file extension or having special handling of `index.js` is a feature unique to CommonJS.
-The benefit of the ECMAScript resolution is that it works the same across the browser, Deno and other runtimes.
+An important distinction between the two module systems is that ECMAScript resolution requires the full specifier **including the file extension**.
+Omitting the file extension, and special handling of `index.js`, are features unique to CommonJS.
+The benefit of the ECMAScript resolution is that it works the same across the browser, Deno, and other runtimes.

 | CommonJS             | ECMAScript modules            |
 | -------------------- | ----------------------------- |